PieroMacaluso/Deep-RL-Autonomous-Systems/master_thesis/toc/README.md

       - General description of Cozmo and Anki
       - General information about the mechanics and features of Cozmo
       - Discussion about the selection of Cozmo instead of other solutions
         - Amazon Deep Racer: not available at the start of the thesis.
 It provides a simulator to train the agent.
-Drawback of
+It is connected to AWS for computation which can be seen as a benefit, but also a drawback (rate for simulations).
         - Building a Car: one of the best path to follow because of the personalization available.
 Main drawbacks are the length of the car construction process but also the time to spend in the creation of interfaces between the car and Python.
 (FUTURE WORK)
         - In the end, Cozmo is the best trade-off between functionalities and fast-developing.
 It provides plain and straightforward control of the car and a rich Python SDK to use with OpenAI Gym.
       - Discussion about the on-board or off-board computation